 Monticello mayor Ken Houston said it best: “This is the only event of its kind in the State of Indiana.
 What makes it even more spectacular is the simple fact that everything is free.
 Corporate donors underwrite all expense and provide all food, games and entertainment to not only the veterans but for the general public as well.
 This event certainly speaks volumes about patriotism and American values.”

-This year we will salute veterans and soldiers of the Global War on Terrorism (Gulf Wars 1990 – present) as our grand marshals.
+This year we will salute veterans and soldiers of World War II and the Korean Conflict as our grand marshals.
 Indiana National Guard has supplied a list of some 250+ from this part of Indiana.
 A personal invitation letter will go out to each just before Memorial Day.
 Additionally you will see regular email and Facebook broadcasts to some 18,000 promoting this event.
 Each year we present a commemorative letter to our grand marshals.
 Past letters have included former president George H.W.
-Bush, Senator John McCain, General David Petraeous, then Indiana governors Mitch Daniels and Mike Pence, and more.
-This year we have received a letter from Indiana governor Eric Holcomb and are trying to get a letter from new Secretary of Defense James “Mad Dog” Mattis.
+Bush, Senator John McCain, General David Petraeous, then Indiana governors Mitch Daniels and Mike Pence, Eric Holcomb, and more.

 We just have one “committee” meeting attended by 45-50 toward the end of April.
 Most of the key players have been with me since inception and know what to do.

 The Madam Carroll is very generous in offering to do this each year.
 As long as they will continue we will keep going.